Budgeting for Canadian Hospitals

 - Stick to a holistic approach.
 Rather than creating separate budgets for each department, it can be useful to consider overall costs first and then consider costs by department.
 This can make it easier to see how the hospital is spending money overall.
 It can also help have a “bottom line” to refer to when additional requests for funding are made.

 - Look beyond the budget.
-Just as administrators can take a holistic treatment approach, it can be useful for them to treat the hospital budgeting process and their position overall holistically.
+Just as administrators can take a holistic treatment approach, it can be useful for them to treat the hospital budgeting process and their overall position holistically.
 Successful hospital CFOs and administrators are often a success precisely because they look past the boundaries of their job.
 In addition to budgeting for hospitals, they might take the time to get to know hospital staff, speak to patients and take part in recruiting or fundraising drives.
 Understanding more about the hospital community overall helps the administration understand current financial needs.
 Administrators who really understand their hospital have insight into what changes need to be made to the budget.

 - Approach most expenses as fixed costs.
 Even variable costs can be essentially treated as fixed costs by setting a cap on spending or determining how much is spent on a variable expense, on average.
 This makes it easier to plan long term and stay within the budget.